OpenSim2Real/os2r-superbuild/docs/sphinx/open_sim2real/physical_monopod/hardware_documentation/index.rst

 models running in simulation can be applied to the physical world.
 The hardware platform, called the Monopod, has been completely based around prior work by the `Open Dynamic Robot Initiative (ODRI) <https://open-dynamic-robot-initiative.github.io/>`_.

-The basic flow of information for the monopod is shown by he system diagram below.
+The basic flow of information for the monopod is shown by the system diagram below.

 .. figure:: fulldiagram.png